theaniketraj/pulse/Docs/getting_started.md

 ## Configuration

-By default, Pulse tries to connect to `http://localhost:9090`.
+By default, Vitals tries to connect to `http://localhost:9090`.
 If your Prometheus server is elsewhere:

 1. Open **Settings** (`Ctrl+,`).
-2. Search for `Pulse`.
+2. Search for `Vitals`.
-3. Edit **Pulse: Prometheus Url** to match your server (e.g., `http://my-server:9090`).
+3. Edit **Vitals: Prometheus Url** to match your server (e.g., `http://my-server:9090`).

 ## Your First Dashboard

 1. **Open the Dashboard**:

    - Press `Ctrl+Shift+P` to open the Command Palette.
-   - Type `Pulse: Open Pulse` and press Enter.
+   - Type `Vitals: Open Vitals` and press Enter.

 2. **Explore the UI**: